zurcoin/zurcoin/doc/build-osx.md

 Mac OS X Build Instructions and Notes
 ====================================
-This guide will show you how to build quarkd(headless client) for OS X.
+This guide will show you how to build zurd(headless client) for OS X.

 Notes
 -----